Practical Science on Movement and Pain

 If bad posture is a major cause of pain, you would expect to find that people with measurable postural distortions would have more pain than people who do not.
 But that is not what the preponderance of the studies find.
 As summarized in a previous blog post, the weight of the evidence is that pain does not correlate very well with measurements of posture such as spinal curvature.
 This is surprising and somewhat counterintuitive, but it should definitely be borne in mind by anyone who plans on investing considerable time and effort trying to correct posture for purposes of pain relief.

 People think of posture as the opposite of movement – as something that you “hold.”
-As such, people often become quite stiff when they assume their “good” posture.
+As such, people often become stiff when they assume their “good” posture.
 This is a bad idea because it interferes with all the movements that must occur constantly during any posture.

 One movement that occurs almost constantly in most sitting and standing postures is turning the head from side to side to scan the horizon and take in sensory information.
 Each head movement, when executed optimally, requires movement of the neck and more subtle compensatory movements in the trunk and even pelvis.
-Move your head from side to side while sitting and you will feel your sit bones shifting slightly on your seat.
+Turn your head from side to side while sitting and you may feel your sit bones shifting slightly on your seat.
 Holding the head and trunk in a rigid position will restrict the freedom of these movements and make them stiffer and less comfortable.
 Try adopting your “good” posture and then see if you need to soften it a little to turn comfortably from side to side.
 Again, your brain won’t let you adopt a posture that prevents a quick and easy scan of the horizon, and therefore any such posture is doomed to fail.

-The bottom line is that posture is not a static position to be held, but rather a dynamic and constantly changing series of subtle movements that allow breathing, turning and reaching, preserves easy balance, and prepares for the the next movement.
+The bottom line is that posture is not a static position to be held, but rather a dynamic and constantly changing series of subtle movements that allow breathing, turning and reaching, preserves easy balance, and prepares for the next movement.

 Every person has a unique bone structure and therefore each person has a unique ideal posture.
 We all have at least some minor asymmetries in the bones from left to right.
 If you look closely at a model skeleton you will notice that the ribs on the right side are not the same shape as the ribs on the left.
 You will also notice places where the spine curves from left to right.
 Bones are not made by machines like interchangeable pieces of Ikea furniture, they are shaped by years and years of an organic process of growth which responds to tensional and compressive forces.
 Such forces are bound to be different from side to side and therefore asymmetries are the rule not the exception.
 If the bones of your spine naturally tilt a little to the left near the sacrum, they will have to tilt back to the right at some point to keep the head over the pelvis.
 The resulting curvature is entirely natural and perhaps optimal for that particular person.
 Trying to straighten out the curves works against the grain of the bone, and is bound to cause unnecessary stress and tension.

 The same principles apply to the size of the forward/back curves in the low and upper back, which are very much determined by the shape of the bones, particularly the sacrum, whose shape varies markedly between different people.
-Believe me, you would easily recognize Jennifer Lopez by just looking at her skeleton.

 The bottom line is that ideal posture is different for everyone, so don’t rely too much on how your posture looks, judge how it feels.
 If it doesn’t feel natural, it won’t work.